-Tucson Cold Wet Noses is a non-profit dog rescue and adoption organization founded by a group of local dog lovers whose goal is to rescue dogs from the local pound (Pima Animal Care Center or PACC) and find them their perfect homes through successful adoptions.
+Tucson Cold Wet Noses is a 501c3 non-profit dog rescue and adoption organization.
+We were founded by a group of local dog lovers whose goal is to rescue dogs from the local shelters (PACC, MCACC and PCACC) and find them their perfect homes through successful adoptions.

-Our ultimate goal is to have successful adoptions, a perfect match between the dog and its new owner.
-All of our dogs live inside with outside access for play and "business".
-We do not allow our dogs to be adopted out as "yard dogs".
+Our ultimate goal is to have successful adoptions, a perfect match between the dog and their new owner.

-Tucson Cold Wet Noses is not a breed-specific rescue, but we do get our share of purebreds, especially pit bulls and pit bull mixes; Tucson as well as all of Pima County has many pit bulls and pit bull mixes, many of whom find themselves at Pima Animal Care Center (PACC) for adoption.
-The bulk of the dogs we rescue and later adopt out are larger sized, furry mutts and senior rescue dogs because they have a tougher time finding adoptive homes.
-Click here to read more about us.
+Tucson Cold Wet Noses is not a breed-specific rescue, but we do get our share of Chihuahuas, Pit Bulls, Jack Russells, Miniature Pinschers, Chow Chows, Labradors and all of their mixes.
+Tucson, as well as all of Pima County, has many Pit Bull/Pit Bull mixes, many of whom find themselves at the local shelters for adoption.
+The bulk of the dogs we rescue and later adopt out are senior dogs because they have a tougher time finding adoptive homes.

-We are sorry, but we have our hands full taking in dogs from Pima County Animal Care Center and there are always more waiting for rescue.
-We cannot take in dogs or cats from the general public.
+We are sorry, but we have our hands full taking in dogs from shelters and there are always more waiting for rescue.
+We cannot take in dogs from the general public.
 We only have room in our foster care system for rescued pets.

 Senior dogs need love too!
 Donations always welcome!